Wednesday 24 February 2016

 I am still willing to pay the same for a one bedroom with private bath in the area.
 This arrangement, as I previously mentioned in Countering Gentrification — Eating Cheap and Healthy in Venice Beach [With a List of Places and Their Menus], leaves me about $20 for food per day.

 The slightly frustrating thing is that with the same rent in Venice, one can afford a fancy two-bedroom apartment in so many other places around L.A —with pool, sundeck, Jacuzzi, 24-hour fitness centre, billiards, air hockey in the building.
-Only that you have to move further from the beach, which in my case, as someone who uses a bike to move around, is not something that would benefit me much.
+Only that you have to move further from the beach, which in my case, as someone without a car who uses a bike to move around, is not something that would benefit me much.

 The normal rate at the Jolly is about $100, with a rack rate of $170, which I doubt anyone really pays.
 The one I got, however, was actually quite appealing.
-The room is right there and I’m not sharing anything with anyone.
+The room is right there and Im not sharing anything with anyone.

 Hotel living...and writing